 Please find attached the analytical results for your samples.
 If you have any questions regarding this report, please do not hesitate to call (613-727-5692).

 Report Comments:

-Revision 1.
-This is an amendment and supersedes the version of this report issued on 2019-04-30.
-Bromide added to report.
+Revision 1: This is an amendment and supersedes all other copies of this report issued on 2020-11-12.
+Bromide results have been added to the report.